 Hobbies include ballroom/latin/salsa dancing (former dance instructor and choreographer), gardening and landscaping, and responding to Avvo.com questions.

-Representing clients in the communities of San Marino, Alhambra, South Pasadena, San Gabriel, Arcadia, Monterey Park, Temple City, Monrovia, Pasadena, Burbank, Glendale, and Los Angeles in the Los Angeles Superior Court and United States District Court for the Central District of California.
+Representing clients in the Los Angeles County communities of San Marino, Alhambra, South Pasadena, San Gabriel, Arcadia, Monterey Park, Temple City, Monrovia, Pasadena, Burbank, Glendale, and Los Angeles in the Los Angeles Superior Court and United States District Court for the Central District of California.